AtomLinter/linter-scss-lint/README.md

   'scssLintExcludedLinters': [] # a list of linters to exclude from running. run 'scss-lint --show-linters' to see a list of linters that can be excluded.
 ```

+## Config file
+Linter will start looking for `.scss-lint.yml` file in the same directory as the file that's being linted.
+If not found, it will move one level up the directory tree all the way up to the filesystem root.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: